TL;DR

 DatarailsExcel-native FP&A + XBRL bot$2,000/mo (Datarails, Jan 2025)Quick deploymentNo GST e-file

-Need a deeper dive into transaction-level automation?
+Need a deeper examine transaction-level automation?
 Check our article on OCR-powered QuickBooks workflows.

 6. Workflow Automation: From Data Capture to E-Filing